LBNL-UCB-STI/beam/docs/developers.rst

 * **pilatesImageVersion**: to specify pilates image version, default is `latest`.
 * **pilatesImageName**: to specify full pilates image name, default is `beammodel/pilates`.

-Parameters may be configured in `gradle.properties` file, so it is not necessary to specify them every run.
+Parameters may be configured in `gradle.deployPILATES.properties` file, so it is not necessary to specify them every run.
+Otherwise parameters may be configured in any other file and passed to task with `propsFile` parameter.

 Running this function will leads to:
  #. creating new ec2 instance